Teenage Mutant Ninja Turtles (Mirage Studios): Volume 4: 2001–2014

 Peter Laird and Jim Lawson brought the Turtles back to their roots with the simply-titled TMNT in December 2001.
 Published bi-monthly, the series took the opportunity to correct a persistent error: since the first issue of Volume 1, Michelangelo's name had been misspelled as "Michaelangelo".
 It is now spelled correctly, consistent with his Renaissance namesake Michelangelo Buonarroti.

 Picking up fifteen years after the conclusion of Volume 2 (and omitting the events of Volume 3), the Turtles, now in their early thirties, are living together in their sewer lair beneath New York City.
 April and Casey have been married for some time and remain in contact with the Turtles from their nearby apartment.
 Splinter continues to live at the Northampton farmhouse, where he has become a "grandfather" of sorts to Casey's teenage daughter, Shadow.
 The Utroms return to Earth in a very public arrival, subsequently establishing a peaceful base in Upper New York Bay.
-Since the arrival, aliens — and other bizarre life-forms, like the Turtles — have become more accepted within society.
+Since the arrival, aliens — and other bizarre lifeforms, like the Turtles — have become more accepted within society.
 No longer forced to live in hiding, the Turtles can now roam freely among the world of humans, albeit under the guise of being aliens.

 The series continued until the acquisition of the franchise by Viacom in 2009.
 As part of the sale, Peter Laird was allowed to continue Volume 4, but issues were released sporadically, as they had been in the months before the sale.
-Issue no. 31 was originally released as an online comic only, while issue no. 32 was released for the 2014 Free Comic Book Day, almost 4 years after issue no. 31 was released on line.
+Issue no. 31 was originally released as an online comic only, while issue no. 32 was released for the 2014 Free Comic Book Day, almost 4 years after issue no. 31 was released online.
 Issue no. 31 was released in print for the first time for Free Comic Book Day 2015.
 Mirage retained the rights to publish 18 issues a year, though Mirage Studios was shut down on September 19, 2021.